The Division of Administration provides vital support services for the department's facilities and central office staff.

 The Bureau of Human Resources Management provides centralized personnel services, including coordinating the implementation of the recruitment plan, personnel policies and procedures, wage and class studies and much more.
 HR assesses personnel needs and actively recruits the most qualified and professional workforce available in order to provide quality care to consumers.
 To encourage staff development, HR coordinates, offers, and supports a wide range of continuing education and organized training programs including compliance training for community programs and prospective community providers.

 ADMH is an Equal Opportunity Employer.
 Applications will be accepted and appointments made on an equal opportunity basis without regard to gender, race, age, religion, disability, or color.

-The Office of Land & Asset Management supervises the department’s diverse range of real estate holdings across the state, attempts to maximize use of these resources and oversees renovations/construction at its facilities.
+The Office of Land & Asset Management supervises the department’s diverse range of real estate holdings across the state, attempts to maximize the use of these resources, and oversees renovations/construction at its facilities.

 The Office of Life Safety & Technical Services is responsible for inspecting and certifying all community facilities and providing technical assistance for code compliance for all renovations or new construction projects for facilities that are already certified or will be seeking certification from the department.

 The Nurse Delegation Program (NDP) was created to ensure that community providers receive the training and support necessary to meet any standards set by the ADMH Divisional Offices of Certification that relate to nurse delegation.